petit-chat/awesome-dofus-3/README.md

-# awesome-dofus
+# awesome-dofus-3

-Curated list of resources to help you master Dofus
+Curated list of resources to help you master Dofus 3 a.k.a Dofus Unity.